manvirguraya/AirlineDB-Website/README.md

 # AirlineDB — Database Implementation Project

-Web interface for the AirlineDB project (Deliverable 5).
+Web interface for the AirlineDB.
 Provides a two-sided application:

 - A **customer-facing site** (Skyline) where travelers log in to search flights, book tickets, view their loyalty status, and manage their profile.
 - An **airline-employee admin portal** for full CRUD on the database, plus dashboards for the 5 required SQL queries, the procedure, the function, and the trigger demos.